RazrFalcon/svgcleaner/README.rst

 #. *svgcleaner* cleans only one SVG file.
 It doesn't process SVGZ files.
    It doesn't process directories.
 It doesn't do anything else.
 Just one task*.
-#. *svgcleaner* is strictly lossless.
-There are no destructive cleaning options.
+#. *svgcleaner* is strictly lossless by default.
+There are no destructive cleaning options enabled by default.
 #. *svgcleaner* is portable.
 You can build it into a single executable without any external dependencies.

 \* You can get all of these features using the `GUI <https://github.com/RazrFalcon/svgcleaner-gui>`_.